City of Brampton Logo

 Page Banner

-Fire can happen anywhere, at anytime, it most often strikes when we let our guard down - when we’re distracted by the hustle and bustle of the holidays, by our cellphones, by the kids or by the doorbell.
+Fire can happen anywhere, at anytime, it strikes often when we let our guard down, especially when distracted by the hustle and bustle of the holidays, by our cellphones, by the kids or by the doorbell.

 Christmas Trees - Water your tree daily and keep heat sources away from the tree. photo